Session Description & Materials

 Yongjoo Kim LG Energy Solution

-19 2-2B In House It's Not You, It's AI: Rethinking the In-house Legal-Law Firm Relationship in an AI Age (Will in-house lawyers need outside counsel in 5 years?
-And will AI replace both in 10?)
-In-house legal teams and law firms have long shared a strong partnership—but now a cheaper, faster, and less argumentative associate has arrived: AI.
+In House It's Not You, It's AI: Rethinking the In-house Legal-Law Firm Relationship in an AI Age In-house legal teams and law firms have long shared a strong partnership—but now a cheaper, faster, and less argumentative associate has arrived: AI.
 As legal departments explore AI tools for tasks like contract review, compliance, and even litigation, the traditional dynamic is shifting.
 Are law firms adapting fast enough, or at risk of being replaced?
 What do in-house teams still need from outside counsel—and are they themselves safe from disruption?
 This session will feature candid insights from panelists with experience on both sides, examining how AI is reshaping expectations, workflows, and collaboration.
 Moses Sye Ocean Winds

 Kwang Wook Choi Citi Bank